Top Cat Begins: Plot

-The next day TC and Benny pull cons on the New York residents which causes the New York City Police Department to be onto them and they choose Officer Dibble to spy on the two.
-Later that day TC and Benny go into an apartment and try to con more people when they ring the doorbell but the person turns out to be Officer Dibble and he chases them all over the city until he loses them TC and Benny then bump into Bad Dog and company and Bad Dog threatens them to stop playing cons and throw them in a garbage can soon they find out that they work for Mr. Big and TC plans to rob the place by switching the bags that Bad Dog has once they rob the place TC chooses Benny to keep it for him.
-Later in the night TC and Benny are at the Starlight Club when they get taken to the kitchen and get knocked out.
+The next day, TC and Benny pull cons on the New York residents.
+This causes the New York City Police Department to be onto them and they choose Officer Dibble to spy on the pair.
+Later that day, TC and Benny go into an apartment to try to con more people.
+They ring the doorbell but the person turns out to be Officer Dibble and he chases them all over the city until he loses them.
+TC and Benny then bump into Bad Dog and company.
+Bad Dog warns them to stop playing cons and threatens to throw them in a garbage can.
+They find out that they work for Mr. Big and TC plans to rob the place by switching the bags that Bad Dog has.
+Once they rob the place, TC chooses Benny to keep it for him.
+Later in the night, TC and Benny are at the Starlight Club, when they get taken to the kitchen and get knocked out.
 The two suddenly find themselves in Mr. Big's office.
-Mr. Big then forces them to tell him where his diamonds are and TC suggests that he would show him.
+Mr. Big then forces them to tell him where his diamonds are and TC offers to show him.
 Mr. Big agrees and tells Bad Dog to go with them.
-When they got to Benny's house TC asks him where the diamonds where but Benny forgot so TC tricks Bad Dog to get eaten by a chair and the two escape from the house.
-The next day Mr. Big's goons make wanted posters for Top Cat and Benny so the two call Officer Dibble to help them but Dibble suggests Granny Dibble should look after them so Dibble escorts them to the train station.
+When they got to Benny's house, TC asked him where the diamonds were but Benny forgot, so TC tricked Bad Dog and the two escaped from the house.
+The next day, Mr. Big's goons make 'Wanted' posters for Top Cat and Benny, so they call Officer Dibble to help them.
+Dibble suggests Granny Dibble should look after them so he escorts them to the train station.

-Once they get to their destination they meet Granny Dibble who isn't what the two think she is.
+Once they get to their destination, they meet Granny Dibble who isn't what they expected.
 She then forces them to do chores and eat crackers.
-While painting the fence Top Cat gets knocked out by three cats from the circus that got fired because they let out the lion and Top Cat agrees to help the three cats whose names are Choo-Choo, Fancy-Fancy and Brain but instead of helping them he tricks them into doing his chores.
-Later that day they go to get ice cream but on the way, a gangster spots TC and Benny and reports them to Bad Dog.
-Once they get back they find Bad Dog and company and they try to kill them but luckily Granny Dibble saves them.
+While painting the fence, Top Cat gets knocked out by three cats from the circus who got fired because they let out the lion.
+Top Cat agrees to help the three cats whose names are Choo-Choo, Fancy-Fancy and Brain but instead of helping them he tricks them into doing his chores.
+Later that day, they go to get ice cream but, on the way, a gangster spots TC and Benny and reports them to Bad Dog.
+Once they get back, they find Bad Dog and company and they try to kill them but luckily Granny Dibble saves them.
 Top Cat and Benny return to New York in the evening and TC gets mad at Benny because he spent money on a chocolate bar.
 Benny then feels sad and walks away.